Drunk Driving Defense Law in Oregon

 Oregon also follows implied consent laws so a person who refuses to submit to blood alcohol testing can be arrested and have one's license suspended.
 Also, Oregon has a zero tolerance policy regarding minors and DUII.
 Any alcohol found in a driver under the age of 21's system will result in a charge of Driving Under the Influence of Intoxicants.

-Why an Officer Will Make a Stop
+Reasons an Officer May Initiate a Traffic Stop

 Oregon peace officers are trained to recognize the signs that a driver might be impaired.
 If an officer observes drivers committing infractions such as driving into oncoming traffic, tailgating, driving without headlights at night, speeding, or stopping in the middle of the street for no apparent reason, the officer can pull the driver over.